jmt0221/ColorGan/README.md

 ## Generator

 The Generator can be broken down into two parts, the encoder and the decoder.
-The encoder consists of 4 layers in total, first the L channel is passed and through 2-stride convolutional layer, starting with 64 feature maps and doubling each layer up to 512.
-Each layer also halves the size of the image so by the time we reach the latent space(middle) the feature maps are 16x16 in size.
-Lastly each layer also uses a Leaky ReLU activation function and batch normalization.
+The encoder consists of 4 layers in total; first the L channel is passed through a 2-stride convolutional layer, starting with 64 feature maps and doubling each layer up to 512.
+Each layer also halves the size of the image so by the time we reach the latent space (middle) the feature maps are 16x16 in size.
+Lastly, each layer also uses a Leaky ReLU activation function and batch normalization.

 <p align="center">
 <img src="https://miro.medium.com/max/3636/0*7fgHtc8fEmoC_SiZ.png" width="600" height="300">